mhdr/sc-widgets/raw/sc-writer/ScWriter.md

 - **get/setLastTokenOnEnd**  -> `boolean` value, default `false`<br />
 Set true if want that the last token is forced to draw to the end of the path.
+Note that the last token on the last point of path cannot work proper with the bending text enable.
+So, if value is true, this method will forced to disable the bending.

 #### Interfaces